velnatkar4/snowflake-whmgmt/README.md

 ## Step 4 - User Request large Compute

+Existing Snowflake user use this form to request larger compute (SMALL, MEDIUM or LARGE) to fulfill their workload

 <img src="images/user_request.png" width=800px>

 ## Step 5 - Admin review and approve and reject the request

+Admin periodically review the user request and make decision based on the Warehouse usage by user

 <img src="images/admin_approval.png" width=800px>

 ## Step 6 - Warehouse Usage

+Warehouse credit usage for ALL warehouse or by given warehouse is presented in Bar chart for given data range

 <img src="images/wh_credit_usage.png" width=800px>

+Queries with long execution time is presented for given user.

 <img src="images/wh_query_usage.png" width=800px>